$0 Massachusetts Adoption Quick-Start Checklist

 How long does the Probate Court adoption process take in Massachusetts?

-For uncontested adoptions — stepparent, kinship, and finalized foster-to-adopt cases — the typical timeline from petition filing to finalization hearing is three to nine months, depending on the court division's scheduling, how quickly the Citation can be served, and whether any issues arise with the home study or background checks.
+For uncontested adoptions — stepparent, kinship, and finalized foster-to-adopt cases — timing varies with the court division's scheduling, how quickly the Citation can be served, and whether any issues arise with the home study or background checks.
 More complex cases, or cases where Citation service is delayed or defective, take longer.

 Do I have to appear in court for an adoption finalization in Massachusetts?

 Yes.
 An adoption finalization in Massachusetts requires a hearing in Probate and Family Court.
-The hearing is typically brief for uncontested cases — often 15 to 30 minutes — but it requires the presence of the petitioner(s) and the child.
-Some courts have been conducting hybrid proceedings; check with your specific division's clerk for current scheduling procedures.
+Hearing format and length vary by case and division; check with your specific division's clerk for current scheduling procedures and attendance requirements.

 What is a "dispensation with consent" and when do I need it?